Emotional and Mental

 9 Strategies To Tame Anxiety, Regain Peace of Mind During Difficult TimesPublished: April 18, 2022

-Saying that the past two years have been hard for many of us may be an understatement.
+Saying that the past few years have been hard for many of us may be an understatement.

 We’ve lived through and continue to face difficult, uncertain times.
 We’ve dealt with COVID-19, lockdowns, job losses and similar changes, grief, civil unrest, supply chain issues, inflation, and international conflict.
 These challenges have affected us all differently, and the intensity of our individual struggles have varied.
 But a common theme that has emerged is anxiety.